-If the Master Link's "LAN" Ethernet port (or the "WAN" Ethernet port, if the WAN port is configured in firmware to act as a second LAN port) is connected to an existing network which already has a DHCP Server, the Master Link's built-in DHCP Server must be disabled to prevent conflicts with the existing network.
+If the Main Link's "LAN" Ethernet port (or the "WAN" Ethernet port, if the WAN port is configured in firmware to act as a second LAN port) is connected to an existing network which already has a DHCP Server, the Main Link's built-in DHCP Server must be disabled to prevent conflicts with the existing network.
 Otherwise, you will have multiple DHCP Servers operating on the same network.

-Each Link that is part of the wireless network -- both the Master Link and one or more Client Link units -- is creating its own Wi-Fi network with a unique network name (network SSID).
+Each Link that is part of the wireless network -- both the Main Link and one or more Client Link units -- is creating its own Wi-Fi network with a unique network name (network SSID).

 - Additionally, if client devices are moved between physical locations, you will need to manually connect your client device to the Link that is closest to that location and with the best signal strength.